rehierl/abstract-properties/13-x-document-trees/13-5-document-order/1-0-document-order.md

-As was shown in the discussion of the pre-order tree traversal algorithm, the pree-order traversal can be used to form a trace of nodes, if each node is appended to a sequence of nodes while being visited.
+As was shown in the discussion of the pre-order tree traversal algorithm, the pree-order traversal can be used to form a trace of nodes, if each node is appended to a sequence of nodes while it is being visited.
 Formed this way, the resulting trace of nodes is an ordered sequence of nodes and as such can be understood to define **the total pre-order node order**.

 Note that no node will be visited while another node is still in the process of being visted.
 Because of that, **the visit of a node** must be understood as **an indivisible atomic operation**.

-Since the enter-order of a document traversal coincides with the pre-order visit-order, one can state that **the visit-order** of a pre-order document traversal is equivalent to the the enter-order of a document traversal.
+Since the enter-order of a document traversal coincides with the pre-order visit-order, one can conclude that **the visit-order** of a pre-order document traversal is equivalent to the the enter-order of a document traversal.
-Because of that, a node can be said to be visited during the corresponding enter-event only.
+Because of that, a node is visited during the corresponding enter-event only.

-Note that, if a the tag soup of a document is broken apart into a sequence of tags, and if all end-tags are dropped, then the resulting sequence of start-tags is equivalent to the pre-order trace of the document tree.
+Note that, if the tag soup of a document is broken apart into a sequence of tags, and if all the end-tags are dropped, then the resulting sequence of start-tags is equivalent to the pre-order trace of the document tree.
 That is because each node can be understood to be pushed into its start-tag, which is why **a start-tag corresponds with the visit of a node** and can thus be understood to define the absolute position of a node.
 In addition to that, **a start-tag also denotes the start of the node's scope**.